jibstack64/jibstack64/README.md

 Hey, I'm Isaac, a 15 year old software developer from Dorset, England.
 I've always been infactuated with computers, my greatest enjoyment is developing and building my own software for various purposes.

 I have a wide skillset and am willing to do some freelancing.
-I *specialise* - do the most of - software and game development, alongside some areas of cybersecurity.
+I *specialise* in - do the most of - software and game development, alongside many subjects in or related to cybersecurity.

 ---